 Frances Hodgson Burnett (November 24, 1849 – October 29, 1924) was born in Cheetham, England.
-At the age of sixteen and started publishing stories in magazines to help support her family after the death of her father.
-She emigrated to the U.S along with her mother and siblings.
+At the age of sixteen, she started publishing stories in magazines to help support her family after the death of her father.
+She emigrated to the U.S. with her mother and siblings.

 Biographies about Frances Hodgson Burnett

 - Waiting for the Party: The Life of Frances Hodgson Burnett by Ann Thwaite